In-Home Lifestyle Newborn Photography vs Studio Newborn Sessions | San Jose & Bay Area Guide

 • how your baby fits into your life

-• quiet moments
+• quiet, in-between moments

 • natural connection between family members